sadvikmoravineni/Indeed-clone/README.md

-# This a project named indeed clone made using react js
+# This a project named indeed clone(frontend) made using react js